pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/apply.md

 Duration: 12s
 ```

-Note that we can now see the value of the VPC ID property that we couldn't see before when using a regular `print` statement.
+We can now see the value of the VPC ID property that we couldn't see before when using a regular `print` statement.

 Below is a longer-form version of the same program: